zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 A framework that derives $\alpha$ from the same measurements it uses as predictive output is circular — it provides a mathematical transformation, not a prediction.
 The Red Team (April 2026) confirmed this circularity in two domains: hurricane $\alpha$ correlates with wind speed at $\rho = 0.957$ (13 tests, all non-significant after wind control), and DFA $\alpha$ in financial markets is a known technique with 25% out-of-sample accuracy.
 In both cases, $\alpha$ is computed from the same physical channel (wind/pressure, or price returns) that constitutes the outcome variable.

 The question is whether this circularity is **universal** to RTM or **domain-specific**.
-If RTM can demonstrate at least one domain where $\alpha$ (or an $\alpha$-proxy) is measured from a physically independent data source and still predicts the dynamic outcome, the circularity is broken and the framework has genuine predictive content.
+If RTM can demonstrate at least one domain where $\alpha$ (or an $\alpha$ -proxy) is measured from a physically independent data source and still predicts the dynamic outcome, the circularity is broken and the framework has genuine predictive content.

 We identify two domains where the circularity is broken.